Symptoms and causes of arrhythmia

 - calendula;

-Arrhythmia treatment will not be successful until the patient changes his lifestyle, it is necessary:
+Treatment of arrhythmia will not be successful until the patient changes his lifestyle; it is necessary:

 - stabilize weight and get rid of obesity;

-- exclude excessive mental and physical exertion, however, walking and exercise should not be canceled;
+- exclude excessive mental and physical stress, however, walking and exercise should not be canceled;

 - learn to avoid or deal with stress, if necessary, you can take sedatives;